 Airguns of all calibers are legal for the take of Small Game, Non-Game Animals and Upland Game Birds (does not include Migratory Game Birds, or Waterfowl).

-Traditional Airguns, such as break-action (aka: Springers), pump & PCP are allowed, with no caliber restrictions.
+Traditional Airguns, such as break-action (aka: Springers), pump & PCP are allowed, with no caliber restrictions (.30 caliber is now the minimum requirement for Turkey).

 – Calibers include .177, .20, .22, .25, .30, <.